A Stop at Willoughby: Production notes

 The "Stamford" and "Westport/Saugatuck" stops called out by the conductor in the episode do exist—Metro-North Railroad (at the time New Haven Railroad) stops in Fairfield County, Connecticut, include Stamford (the station is now the Stamford Transportation Center), and Westport (the station was once known as Westport & Saugatuck), where series creator Rod Serling once lived.

 Williams' home phone number, CApital 7-9899, includes what was once a legitimate central office name for Westport.

 "Beautiful Dreamer", a song first published in 1864 and still popular in the 1880s and beyond, can be heard being played by a band.
 "Oh!
 Susanna", published in 1848 and among the most popular American songs ever written, is also heard.

+Reception

+R. L. Stine listed A Stop at Willoughby as his favorite episode of The Twilight Zone.

 In popular culture

 Willoughby, Ohio, calls its annual neighborhood festival "Last Stop: Willoughby" in honor of the episode.

-The 2000 TV movie For All Time starring Mark Harmon was based on this episode.
+The 2000 TV movie For All Time, starring Mark Harmon, was based on this episode.